 Step Two: Prepare the Spinach Lasagna Roll Ups as the directions stated.
 Freeze them BEFORE you cook them using a freezer safe dish such as a foil pan.
 When I do this, I usually double or triple wrap them to prevent freezer burn.
 Take them out the night before you want to cook and place them in the refrigerator.
 Cook as directed.
 There are times it may take 10-15 minutes longer if they did not defrost completely in the refrigerator.

 I am notorious for forgetting what I put in freezer bags.
 Inevitably, I will grab one and it won’t be easy to figure out what is inside.
 That’s never happened to you, right?
 Haha!
 To solve that problem, I created some editable freezer labels.
 Sign up below, and I will email them to you!

 Yes, this is freezer friendly but you can also make it meal prep friendly!

-- Make the sauce recipe and simply freeze it in a freezer friendly zip lock bag or container.
+Make the sauce and simply freeze it in a freezer friendly Ziploc bag or container.
 Pull out when you want to make the rest of this recipe.

 Spinach Lasagna Roll Ups

 - 10 oz Frozen Chopped Spinach thawed and drained

 - 3 tbsp Parsley chopped, divided

 - 4 Garlic Cloves minced